jason-weiser/pastaquote/README.md

 I'm not responsible for what you post with this.
 Please don't use it to post anything hateful or harassing.
 Just because you use this tool does not mean I endorse it in any way.

-Also not responsible if you use this for infrigement or any other illegal activity.
+Also not responsible if you use this for infringement or any other illegal activity.
 Please use at your own risk/discretion.

 Additionally, like I said above, I'm not a programmer.
 This comes with no warranties and I accept no liabilities for you choosing to use this.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->